sensu/sensu-go-workshop/lessons/operator/04/README.md

    sensuctl handler list
    ```

-   Do you see the `influxdb` handler in the output?
+   Do you see the `sumologic-metrics` handler in the output?
    If so, you've successfully created the handler!

 ## Discussion